Sign up today

-Meet your Tour Director at your accommodation after breakfast and travel 1.5 hours to the southern end of the Tasman Peninsula.
-We will then make our way down to the jetty where a private boat will be waiting to depart for our short trip across to Denman’s Cove at 1.15pm.
+Upon arrival at Stewarts Bay we will make our way down to the jetty where a private boat will be waiting to depart for our short trip across to Denman’s Cove at 1.15pm.
 Cruising with views back to Port Arthur, aside from the possible seal and dolphin spotting, some of the highest dolerite cliffs in the Southern Hemisphere come into view, an indication of the drama to come.

 A short wade ashore from the boat signals your arrival at Denman’s Cove.
 On day one, please wear shorts, zip-off walking trousers or pants that can be rolled above your knees.
 You may encounter knee-high waters, depending on where sandbanks have formed.
 At the beach, we’ll fuel you with local produce for lunch, in preparation for a gentle walk through coastal woodland to the rocky refuge of Surveyors Cove.
 At this point, if the Southern Ocean begs, head for a dip before a gradual incline up to the lodge.

 Crescent Lodge is perched high, with far stretching views across Crescent Bay to Cape Raoul, with guest rooms spilling into the gully.
 Settle in with a warm shower as your guides-come-chefs prepare a three-course feast of local fare.
 Post dinner, take your Tassie pinot to a quiet deck for your own private sunset.